mariunaise/HDA-Thesis/content/SMHD.typ

 As already mentioned in @tilde-domain, this transformation will result in uniformly distributed values, where equi-probable areas in the real domain correspond to equi-distant areas in the Tilde-Domain.
 Contrary to @tmhd1, @tmhd2 and @smhd, which display relevant areas as equi-probable in a normal distribution, we will use equi-distant areas in a uniform distribution for better understandability.
 It has to be mentioned, that instead of transforming all values of the PUF readout into the Tilde-Domain, we could also use an inverse CDF to transform the bounds of our evenly spaced areas into the real domain with (normal) distributed values, which can be assessed as remarkably less computationally complex.#margin-note[Das erst später]
+*/
 === Two-Metric Helper Data Method <sect:tmhd>
-#inline-note[Absatz nach oben verschieben]
-The most simple form of a metric-based @hda is the Two-Metric Helper Data Method, since the quantization only yields symbols of 1-bit width and uses the least amount of metrics possible #margin-note[wenn man mehrere benutzen will].
+The most simple form of a metric-based @hda is the Two-Metric Helper Data Method, since the quantization only yields symbols of 1-bit width and uses the least amount of metrics possible if we want to use more than one metric.
 Publications @tmhd1 and @tmhd2 find all the relevant bounds for the enrollment and reconstruction phases under the assumption that the PUF readout is Gaussian distributed.
-Because this approach is static, meaning the parameters for symbol width and number of metrics always stays the same, it is easier to calculate #margin-note[obdA annehmen hier] the bounds for 8 equi-probable areas with a standard deviation of $sigma = 1$ first and then multiplying them with the estimated standard deviation of the PUF readout.
+//Because the parameters for symbol width and number of metrics always stays the same, it is easier to calculate #margin-note[obdA annehmen hier] the bounds for 8 equi-probable areas with a standard deviation of $sigma = 1$ first and then multiplying them with the estimated standard deviation of the PUF readout.
+Because the parameters for symbol width and number of metrics always stays the same, we can -- without loss of generality -- assume the standard deviation as $sigma = 1$ and calculate the bounds for 8 equi-probable areas for this distribution.
-This is done by finding two bounds $a$ and $b$, that
+This is done by finding two bounds $a$ and $b$ such, that
 $ integral_a^b f_X(x) \dx = 1/8 $
-This operation yields 9 bounds defining these areas $-\T1$, $-a$, $-\T2$, $0$, $\T2$, $a$, $\T1$ and $plus.minus infinity$.
+This operation yields 9 bounds defining these areas $-infinity$, $-\T1$, $-a$, $-\T2$, $0$, $\T2$, $a$, $\T1$ and $+infinity$.
-During the enrollment phase, we will use $plus.minus a$ as our quantizing bounds, returning $0$ if the absolute value is smaller than $a$ and $1$ otherwise.
+During the enrollment phase, we will use $plus.minus a$ as our quantizing bounds, returning $0$ if the #margin-note[Rück-\ sprache?] absolute value is smaller than $a$ and $1$ otherwise.
 The corresponding metric is chosen based on the following conditions:

 $ M = cases(
     \M1\, x < -a or 0 < x < a,
     \M2\, -a < x or 1 < a < x
-) $
+)space.en. $

-@fig:tmhd_enroll shows the curve of a quantizer $cal(Q)$, that would be used during the Two-Metric enrollment phase.
-At this point, we will still assume, that our input value $x$ is zero-mean Gaussian distributed. #margin-note[Als Annahme nach vorne verschieben]
+@fig:tmhd_enroll shows the curve of a quantizer $cal(Q)$ that would be used during the Two-Metric enrollment phase.
+At this point we will still assume that our input value $x$ is zero-mean Gaussian distributed. #margin-note[Als Annahme nach vorne verschieben]
+#scale(x: 90%, y: 90%)[
 #grid(
   columns: (1fr, 1fr),
   [#figure(